-21.5 On Call Allowance
+20.5 On Call Allowance

-- (a) An employee who agrees to be on call, that is, the employee agrees to make themselves ready and available to return to work at short notice whilst off duty, shall be paid the allowance, for each period of 24 hours or part thereof, set out in Item 14 of Table 5 of Schedule B to this Agreement. - (b) An employee who is directed to remain on call during a meal break shall be paid the meal break allowance set out in Item 15 of Table 5 of Schedule B to this Agreement, provided that no allowance shall be paid if, during a period of 24 hours, including such period of on call, the employee is entitled to receive the allowance prescribed in sub-clause 21.5(a). - (c) Where an employee on call in accordance with sub-clause 21.5(a), leaves the residential aged care facility and is recalled to duty, she or he shall be reimbursed all reasonable fares and expenses actually incurred.
+- (a) An employee who, at the request of the employer, agrees to be on call and is rostered on call shall be paid the allowance, for each period of 24 hours or part thereof, set out in Item 14 of Table 5 of Schedule B to this Agreement.
+An employee on call agrees to make themselves ready and available to return at short notice to work at the employers' or clients' premises, whilst off duty. - (b) An employee who is directed to remain on call during a meal break shall be paid the meal break allowance set out in Item 15 of Table 5 of Schedule B to this Agreement, provided that no allowance shall be paid if, during a period of 24 hours, including such period of on call, the employee is entitled to receive the allowance prescribed in sub-clause 20.5(a). - (c) Where an employee on call in accordance with sub-clause 20.5(a), leaves the residential aged care facility and is recalled to duty, she or he shall be reimbursed all reasonable fares and expenses actually incurred.
 Where in these circumstances the employee elects to use his or her own vehicle the employee shall be paid the per kilometre allowance set out in Item 6 of Table 5 of Schedule B to this Agreement. - (d) This subclause shall not apply to a Director of Nursing, Deputy Director of Nursing, Assistant Director of Nursing or CSE 5 employee.

-21.6 Meal Allowance
+20.6 Meal Allowance

-- (a) An employee who is required to work overtime for more than two hours and such overtime goes beyond 7:00 a.m., 1:00 p.m., and 6:00 p.m. shall, at the option of the employer, be supplied with a meal or shall be paid, as the case may be: - (i) the amount for breakfast set out in Item 16 of Table 5 of Schedule B to this Agreement;

-- (ii) the amount for lunch set out in Item 17 of Table 5 of Schedule B to this Agreement; - (iii) the amount for the evening meal set out in Item 18 of Table 5 of Schedule B to this Agreement.
+- (a) An employee who is required to work overtime for more than two hours and such overtime goes beyond 7:00 a.m., 1:00 p.m., and 6:00 p.m. shall, at the option of the employer, be supplied with a meal or shall be paid, as the case may be: - (i) the amount for breakfast set out in Item 16 of Table 5 of Schedule B to this Agreement; - (ii) the amount for lunch set out in Item 17 of Table 5 of Schedule B to this Agreement; - (iii) the amount for the evening meal set out in Item 18 of Table 5 of Schedule B to this Agreement.

-21.7 Continuing Education Allowance
+20.7 Continuing Education Allowance